 Since 1986, The Psychotherapy Institute has offered a training program in the theory and practice of supervision.
 One of the oldest such programs in the nation, it is the only one of its kind in the Bay Area.
-The program combines readings and seminar instruction with a practicum that includes weekly individual and monthly small-group consultation.
+The program combines readings and seminar instruction with a practicum that includes weekly individual and twice-monthly small-group consultation.
 Participants enrolled in the program may provide supervision to students in the Institute’s psychodynamic training program, as well as to licensed therapists in the community through the Institute’s professional consultation service.

-The mission of the Supervision Study Program (SSP) is to help clinicians develop their skills, theoretical grounding, and personal authority as culturally sensitive relational, psychodynamic supervisors.
-In teaching about the complexities of working with the dynamic unconscious, we are committed to integrating cultural awareness and accountability into our individual and group consultations, didactic seminars and annual symposia.
+The mission of the Supervision Study Program (SSP) is to help clinicians develop their skills, theoretical grounding, and personal authority as culturally sensitive, relational, psychodynamic supervisors.
+In teaching about the complexities of working with the dynamic unconscious, we are committed to integrating cultural awareness and accountability into our individual and group consultations, didactic seminars, and annual symposia.
 This involves cultivating awareness of the implicit and explicit biases embedded within our thinking as we work to bring an attitude of cultural humility to all of our programming.
 The SSP offers participants the opportunity to join a community of supervisors working in a range of different settings who value collaborative, experiential learning and mutual support.
 In addition, our intention is to model and teach an attitude of compassionate and bold self-inquiry regarding the personal psychological and the global sociopolitical underpinnings of the inevitable enactments and parallel processes that transpire between individuals and between the systems in which we live and work.

 To learn more about the SSP, click here for Program Details.